Resources

 What sets it apart for residential: Housecall Pro’s strength lies in its speed and ease of use.
 For smaller contractors or startup crews doing home service work, it’s a lightweight option for sending fast, branded quotes.

-Best for general subcontractors: Joist
+4. Best quote tool for general subcontractors: Joist

 Joist gives independent contractors and subcontractors a mobile-first way to create quotes, send them to customers, and capture signatures without needing desktop software.
-It offers job templates, change order tracking, and simple invoicing—all from a mobile device.
+It offers job templates, change order tracking, and simple invoicing, all from a mobile device.
 It’s especially useful for smaller teams that need to turn around quotes quickly for remodeling, repairs, or specialty trade work.
 However, it lacks deeper field service tools like dispatching, technician tracking, or workflow management that many contractor quote tools now include.

 How pricing works: Joist offers both free and paid versions.
 The free version includes basic quoting and invoicing, while more robust options—like custom branding, financing offers, and estimating insights—are only available through paid plans.